In today’s world many just want a mutually satisfying sexual encounter rather than a committed relationship. But here’s why sex is never casual.

 Emma (not her real name), a 21-year-old college student, doesn’t think sex should be casual.

 In a culture where sexual hook-ups, or sex with no strings attached, have become commonplace, there are those, like Emma, who are making different life choices.
-I recently interviewed her about that choice, and why she’s made it.
+I recently interviewed her about that choice.
+Here are her reasons why sex is never casual.

 Question: What are your beliefs about sex and marriage?